Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Key examples of organic gemstones include:

 - Pearl: Formed inside the shells of certain mollusks as a defense mechanism against irritants.
+See our pearl for necklace guide for choosing the right type.

 - Amber: Fossilized tree resin that often contains preserved plant or animal material.

 - Coral: The skeletal remains of marine polyps, often used in vibrant red or pink hues.
-Understanding coral gemstones requires appreciating their unique formation and delicate nature.

 | Characteristic | Mineral Gemstones | Organic Gemstones |